TeresaRM/Furhat-skills/OpenDaySkill/README.md

-# Skill
+# Open Day Skill
-Template skill

 ## Description
-This is a skill template, see [the docs](https://docs.furhat.io/skills/#the-contents-of-a-skill) for a breakdown of the content.
-For more example skills go to [our Github](https://github.com/FurhatRobotics/)
+This skill was designed as a Furhat demo for the Engineering and Computer Science Open Days at the University of Sheffield.

-## Usage
+## Interaction Parameters
-Max number of users is set to: 2
+**Number of Users**: Max number of users is set to 2, although the skill only supports 1-to-1 interactions with one participant at a time.
-Default interaction distance is set to: 1 meter
+**Engagement Policy**: Default interaction distance is set to:
-No other specific requirements.
+ - Inner interaction area (0.5m wide * 1.2m long).
+ - Outer interaction area (1.2m wide * 1.7m long).

+**Voice**: Amy (by Amazon Polly).

+**Mask**: Adult, with Character set to 'Isabella'.

+**Dialog states**: 11 intents were used for the entire dialog flow.